adityjoshi/adityjoshi/README.md

 ###

-<p align="left">🔭 I am a CS Engineer passionate about Building Systems and enjoys delving into the intricacies of Networking.I am a CS Engineer passionate about Building Systems and enjoys delving into the intricacies of Networking .<br><br>I keep diving deep into engineering topics and share my learning across Socials.
-To put my learning to practice, I keep building things on the side and a few of my learning and  good hobby projects include</p>
+I am a CS Engineer passionate about Building Systems and enjoys delving into the intricacies of Networking.I am a CS Engineer passionate about Building Systems and enjoys delving into the intricacies of Networking .<br><br>I keep diving deep into engineering topics and share my learning across [socials](https://www.linkedin.com/in/adityjoshi/).
+To put my learning to practice, I keep building things on the side and a few of my learning and  good hobby projects include

 -   [H-Connect](https://github.com/adityjoshi/H-Connect)- A Hostel Management Full Stack Web App
 -   [GO](https://github.com/adityjoshi/Golang) - Golang